Spades

 Cutting spade ground with a leaning edge.
 Blade is 4-1/8" wide, 6-1/4" long, 1/8" thick.

-The wider cutting spades were used to cut free the flesh adhering to the blubber and binding it to the carcass while the blanket was being raised.
-This was called leaning up.
-Cutting spades were often ground with a pronounced curvature to the cutting edge, called a leaning edge.
-During the cutting-in process, the spades became dull, or were boned, that is struck bone and were chipped or dulled.
-This kept the grinding wheel turning, sharpening spades almost continuously.
+The wider cutting spades were employed to cut free the flesh adhering to the blubber and binding it to the carcass while the blanket was being raised, a process known as leaning up.
+These spades often had a pronounced curvature on the cutting edge, known as a leaning edge.
+Throughout the cutting-in process, spades dulled or were boned (struck bone), necessitating continuous sharpening on the grinding wheel.

 Back to top of the page